jotonedev/blog/about.md

 I've participated in various courses and competitions.
 One of the most important courses I've attended is the [CyberChallenge.IT](https://cyberchallenge.it) (2021) course and the [OliCyber](https://olicyber.it) (2022 & 2023), where I learned the basics of cybersecurity and participated in the national competition.

-In 2023, I've joined the [UniUD E-Racing team](https://formulasae.uniud.it/), where I manage the telemetry server.
+In 2023, I've joined the [UniUD E-Racing team](https://formulasae.uniud.it/), where I've managed the telemetry server.

 Also, I have learned various programming languages over the years, like C++, Python and Go.
 But my favourite is Python, and I closely follow the development of the language.